auth0-training/labs-node-working-with-actions/README.md

-# Lab Node Working with Actions
+# Lab: Extend Auth0 with Actions

 In this [Okta Training](https://www.okta.com/training/) hands-on lab learners will put Actions into practice.
 Specifically, they'll create an explicit Allow User List, create an Allow User List for Admin Applications, and enable Admin Only Access for Admin Applications.